Introduction#

 Getting and building Singularity images#

-The commands singularity build and singularity pull would get Singularity images from DockerHub, SingularityHub or SyLabsCloud.
-Images can also be built from other images, and from recipes.
-A recipe is a text file that specifies the base image and post-install commands to be performed on it.
+Singularity (SIF) images can also be built from other local images, local “sandbox” directories, and from recipes.
+A Singularity recipe or definition file is a text file that specifies the base image and post-install commands to be performed on it.
+However, Singularity-CE requires sudo (privileged) access to build images from recipes, which is not available for users of HPC machines.
+There are two solutions to this problem.

 Singularity with GPUs#